-An accomplished researcher, Dr. Kumar has a track record of extramural grant funding by conducting several investigator initiated clinical trials.
-In addition, he has led several national cooperative group clinical trials in lung cancer, head and neck tumors and prostate cancer.
+An accomplished researcher, Dr. Kumar has a track record of extramural grant funding by conducting several investigator-initiated clinical trials.
+In addition, he has led several national cooperative group clinical trials in lung cancer, head and neck tumors, and prostate cancer.
 He is a pioneer in the use of concurrent chemotherapy (docetaxel) with radiation in patients with locally advanced high-risk prostate cancer.
-He conducted the first Phase I clinical trial of concurrent docetaxel with radiation therapy, which established safe doses of this drug for use with radiation in patients with high-risk prostate cancer.
-The Food and Drug Administration later approved Docetaxel for metastatic prostate cancer.

-At UNLV, Dr. Kumar also serves as the Principal Investigator (PI) of the Mountain West (MW) Clinical Translational Research Infrastructure Network (CTR-IN) Program since April 2016.
-The MW CTR-IN Program is a consortium of 13 Mountain West universities which is funded by the National Institute of Health (NIH) through a U-54 Grant for developing, establishing, and increasing research capacity in the Mount West region.
-Recently, in August 2018, Dr. Kumar was instrumental in achieving the renewal of the MW CTR-IN grant for $20 million for another 5 years.
-The MW CTR-IN grant is the largest federally funded research grant at UNLV and in the State of Nevada.
+At UNLV, Kumar is a tenured professor who also serves as the principal investigator of the Mountain West Clinical Translational Research Infrastructure Network (CTR-IN) Program.
+The program is a consortium of 13 Mountain West universities, which is funded by the National Institutes of Health (NIH) through a grant aimed at increasing research capacity throughout the region.

 - M.D., University of Kansas School of Medicine

 - Residency in Radiation Oncology, Thomas Jefferson University